Trusted Local News

 “We cannot comment on personnel issues, but generally speaking, Atlantic City is a second chance city by ordinance and, as such, has adopted policies that allow certain individuals to be hired under different government-sponsored re-entry programs that are dedicated to establishing pathways to employment for individuals with a criminal record,” she wrote.

 Under the contract, Ideal will submit invoices to the city’s business administrator, with payments made by the city.
-The yearlong total is not to $65,000.
+The yearlong total is not to exceed $65,000.

 Ryan said the state would not answer follow-up questions about the agreement, including that technically city money is still being used to pay someone barred from public employment.